Ethno-toursim in Costa Rica

-Anibal was born and raised in Boruca.
+Anibal Maroto: I was born and raised in Boruca.
 My family is Indigenous and has lived in the community as long as we can remember.
-When Anibal was growing up, there was no electricity or running water in the community.
-HIs family collected water and bathed in a nearby spring.
-He remembers when his family lived in the mountains, away from the village, so that his family could attend to their crops.
-His family moved to the center of town, where they still live today, when he was old enough to start school.
-He recalls many evenings sitting in his mother's kitchen, by candlelight, listening to his parents and his grandparents talk.
+When I was growing up, there was no electricity or running water in the community.
+My family collected water and bathed in a nearby spring.
+I remember when my family lived in the mountains, away from the village, so that my family could attend to our crops.
+My family moved to the center of town, where they still live today, when I was old enough to start school.
+I recall many evenings sitting in my mom's kitchen, by candlelight, listening to my parents and my grandparents talk.
 Like my seven siblings, I spent my youth split between school and my home responsibilities - I collected firewood, I attended to the crops, I learned the trade of mask making and contributed financially to my parents' household.

 Although we have lived in the US for the past 25 years, our lives have continued to be intertwined with Boruca.
 We return to the village twice a year and Anibal remains active in his traditions and festivals.
 We feel fortunate to have the opportunity to spend our summers working with the community.

 Together we founded Bushika Adventures in 2003 and have been leading trips to Boruca ever since.
 Our life together is a testament to the power of bi-cultural friendship -- something we love to share with others.

 We are proud of our program.
 We know that we offer something completely unique.
 Our students are able to learn about the Borucan culture, and connect with the community, in a way no other programs offer.
 We work with local teachers, guides and youth.
 Almost everyone employed by Bushika Adventures is Borucan.
 Only our chaperones, that travel with the students, are from the United States.
 In addition to serving our students from the United States, Bushika Adventures has become a summer camp for the local children and youth.
 Our program has empowered the local youth by providing an outlet in which to share their culture.